-56 Grazing cages were randomly placed throughout the grazing pastures for estimated yield and residual measurments throughout the growing seasons and samples were collected prior to grazing at the end of May and beginning of June, mid-season grazing on July 10, 2019 and residual samples were collected at the end of grazing on October 3, 2019.
+56 Grazing cages were randomly placed throughout the grazing pastures for estimated yield and residual measurements throughout the growing seasons and samples were collected prior to grazing at the end of May and beginning of June, mid-season grazing on July 10, 2019 and residual samples were collected at the end of grazing on October 3, 2019 and on May 25, July 7, and October 14, in the 2020 grazing season.
+The 2021 grazing season samples were collected on June 3, July 8 and October 4, 2021.

-Results and Discussion
+Results

 Grazing was scheduled to commence when the majority of the grasses had reached the three leaf stage.
 Monitoring started at the beginning of May and occurred weekly throughout all the paddocks.
 Mature leaves were counted from each stem on different species within each paddock and an average was determined.
 Each leaf was determined to be mature when each leaf had developed a collar.
 After the third-leaf stage it is noted that the plant has captured enough energy reserves to regrow after the plant has been defoliated.
 Planned paddocks were ready at this stage on May 29, 2019.
 The continuous pastures were not identified to have reached the three leaf stage until June 12, 2019.
 An additional 14 days of grazing occurred on the planned paddocks in the spring of 2019.
+The same scenario was presented in 2020 where the planned herd was placed on pasture May 26, 2020 and the continuous pastures were not ready to be grazed until June 4, 2020.
+The 2021 grazing season started off very cold and dry.
+Grazing began on the planned paddocks on June 7 and on June 11 for the continuous herd.
+An additional 5 days grazing was allocated for the planned herd in the 2021 spring grazing.

-Estimated yields were taken prior to the animals' commencement of grazing and mid-season.
+Estimated yields were taken mid-season.
 Four grazing cages were placed within each treatment (specific paddock letter) on each grazing regime.
 A 1⁄4 meter square sample was taken within each grazing cage, weighed, and then dried in an air drier.
 The sample was then re-weighed to determine the dry matter content of the sample.
 Estimated yields were then averaged amongst the 4 samples within each lettered paddock.
 Residual samples, after the grazing was completed, were collected in the same manner and added to the total yield for those paddocks.
 All residual samples were taken after the planned cows were taken off pasture on September 30, 2019.
 The continuous cows were taken off trial on September 3, 2019, thus the planned herd had an additional 27 days of grazing in the fall, thus having a total of 41 additional days of grazing in the 2019 season.
+In the 2020 grazing season, the continuous cows were taken off on September 21 and the planned herd once again had an additional 18 days in the fall grazing season with the additional 5 days in the spring for a total of 23 grazing days in 2020.
+The 2021 grazing season was much the same with the continuous cows coming off 20 days earlier than the planned herd with little to no residual left on those paddocks on September 14, 2021.
+The planned herd came off trial on October 4, 2021.
+A total of 25 additional grazing days was accounted for in the 2021 grazing season.
+There was a labor shortage at the research farm in the fall of 2021 and the continuous cows were to come off trial earlier.